AWS Case Study: Sage Manufacturing

 Sage Manufacturing specializes in exceptional fly fishing equipment, including rods and reels, apparel, luggage, and accessories.
 The manufacturer, located in Bainbridge Island, Washington, has been in operation since 1980, during which time it has grown from six employees to over 175 employees.
 Sage’s products are sold in thirty countries by a network of 450 authorized dealers.

-To overcome the limitations of its local infrastructure, Sage called upon database administration providers Blue Gecko, who suggested creating both the disaster recovery and testing environment in the Amazon Web Services (AWS) Cloud.
+To overcome the limitations of its local infrastructure, Sage called upon database administration providers Blue Gecko, who suggested creating both the disaster recovery and testing environment in the AWS Cloud.

 Why Amazon Web Services

-Blue Gecko crafted a comprehensive disaster recovery environment by connecting Sage’s local production infrastructure to AWS with Amazon VPC.
-Sage runs Oracle Enterprise Linux on two large Amazon EC2 instances and utilizes multiple Amazon Elastic Block Store (EBS) volumes for database storage.
+Blue Gecko crafted a comprehensive disaster recovery environment by connecting Sage’s local production infrastructure to AWS with Amazon Virtual Private Cloud (Amazon VPC).
+Sage runs Oracle Enterprise Linux on two large Amazon Elastic Compute Cloud (Amazon EC2) instances and utilizes multiple Amazon Elastic Block Store (Amazon EBS) volumes for database storage.

-Larry Barrett notes, “The primary benefit we see in using AWS is that we don’t have to manage any of the disaster recovery or backups of the system because AWS manages the delivery of reliable infrastructure and highly durable storage.”
-This time savings translates to approximately forty hours per year for the Sage IT team.
+“The primary benefit we see in using AWS is that we don’t have to manage any of the disaster recovery or backups of the system," Barrett says, "because AWS manages the delivery of reliable infrastructure and highly durable storage.”
+This time savings translates to approximately 40 hours per year for the Sage IT team.